Pitmairen/bryton-offline/README.rst

 * Works without internet access.
 * Upload history to strava.com and brytonsport.com.
-* Save you history localy in .tcx and .bdx format.
+* Save you history in .tcx and .bdx format.
 * Show short summary of you rides.